 The Grip Weeds - Strange Change Machine (2010)

-I had never heard of New Jersey's The Grip Weeds until I read this article about them in my local community newspaper, The Reporter.
-When I checked them out they instantly reminded me of another Jersey band, The Smithereens.
-Then, while doing research for this article, I found out that The Weeds drummer, Kurt Reil, has a history working with Pat DiNinzio's veteran pop-rock outfit so the similarities are probably not a coincidence.
-Reil and his bandmates have also frequently been compared to early versions of The Byrds and The Who.
+When I first heard The Grip Weeds they instantly reminded me of another New Jersey band, The Smithereens.
+Then, while doing research for this article, I found out that The Weeds' lead singer/drummer, Kurt Reil, has a history of working with the late Pat DiNinzio, so the similarities are probably not a coincidence.

 The band's name is a cool bit of trivia.
-They are named after Private Gripweed, the character John Lennon played in the 1967 movie How I Won The War.
+They're named after Private Gripweed, the character John Lennon portrayed in How I Won The War, the 1967 movie he made after The Beatles quit touring and before they became heavily involved with Sgt.
+Pepper's Lonely Hearts Club Band.

 Comments